 Different places in Australia celebrate the day differently.
 For example, Sydney has boat races including a ferry race and the tall ships race, while Adelaide celebrates with a parade, concert, fireworks, and a cricket match.

-In some towns and cities, citizenship ceremonies are held on Australia Day.
-These are ceremonies to welcome immigrants to the country who have been granted Australian citizenship.
+Australian citizenship ceremonies are often held on Australia Day.
+These are ceremonies to welcome immigrants who have been granted citizenship to the country.
 Although official, these ceremonies often have a festive atmosphere.

-The main symbols of Australia Day are the symbols of Australia.
-These include the Australian national flag, with its representations of the Union Jack, the Commonwealth Star and the five stars of the Southern Cross, and the national anthem "Advance Australia Fair".
-Other symbols include the Golden Wattle, which is the national floral emblem, the opal, which is the national gemstone and the national colors of green and gold.
+Other symbols include the Golden Wattle, which is the national floral emblem, the opal, which is the national gemstone, and the national colors of green and gold.